QuincyChengAtWork/katacoda-scenarios/krb5-conjur-summon/summon.md

 `klist`{{execute}}

-To summon keytab, we can get the path to memeory-mapped keytab files using the environment variable `KEYTAB`, which defined in `secrets.yml`
+To summon keytab, we can get the path to memeory-mapped keytab files using the environment variable `KEYTAB`, which is defined in `secrets.yml`

 `summon bash -c 'kinit quincy@CYBERARKDEMO.COM -k -t $KEYTAB'`{{execute}}